 Why is God Choosing Women for This Important Work?

 It is clear to me that God is choosing the broken, the downtrodden, and the least qualified (by Western standards), so that He can be glorified.
 A person that has been so rejected, abused, and neglected their entire life is in such a desperate need of Jesus.
 Women, by the mere fact that they are women, are the most abused within the culture.
-When the laws and the culture are so against you, understanding the great love that Jesus has for you leads you to depend solely on Him.
-And when He has been the only one to show you love and grace, will you deny Him the command to spread The Gospel?
+When the laws and the culture are so against them, understanding the great love that Jesus has for them leads them to depend solely on Him.
+And when He has been the only one to show them love and grace, will they then deny Him the command to spread The Gospel?